 The federal Fair Labor Standards Act (FSLA) is a federal law that applies to all states.
-The FLSA does not limit the number of hours in a day or the number of days in a week that an employer may require an employee to work who is at least 16 years old may work in a week.
+The FLSA does not limit either the number of hours in a day or the number of days in a week that an employer may require an employee to work who is at least 16 years old.
 However, if you are a non-exempt employee – that is, eligible for overtime – and you work more than 40 hours per week, you must be paid overtime.
 For example, bona-fide executive, administrative, professional, outside sales and computer professional employees are exempt and, therefore, not eligible for overtime.
 The 40-hour work week is measured by seven consecutive 24-hour periods, i.e. 168 hours, but can start on any day of the week.
 You should ask your employer when your 40-hour work week starts.
 Some exceptions to the 40 hours per week standard apply to certain police and firefighters and to some employees of hospitals and nursing homes.

 Individual states may pass laws that exceed the requirements of the FLSA.
 Under New York’s labor laws, if you are not a live-in or residential employee, you are entitled to overtime if you work more than 40 hours in a work week; if you are a residential, or live-in, employee, you are entitled to overtime if you work more than 44 hours in a work week.
 Remember to ask your employer when your work week starts.